HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo5/ilo5_adaptation.md

 ## Chunked Transfer Coding

-Unlike iLO 4, iLO 5 responds to all HTTP operations using <a href="https://www.rfc-editor.org/rfc/rfc7230#section-4.1" target="_blan">Chunked Transfer Coding</a>.
+Unlike iLO 4, iLO 5 responds to all HTTP operations using <a href="https://www.rfc-editor.org/rfc/rfc7230#section-4.1" target="_blank">Chunked Transfer Coding</a>.
 This enables features like `$expand` that require very large responses.

 ## URI Remapping from /rest to /redfish